AAEVT Equine Certificate Program

 • Reading Assignment: Chapter 7 - Equine Vet Manual

-• Read Article: Aministering Medications
+• Read Article: Administering Medications

 • Drug dosage and route abbreviations